densh/scala-offheap/docs/03_off-heap_arrays.md

 * `arr.exists(f)`.
 Check if given predicate applies to at least one element in the array.
 * `arr.filter(f)`.
 Create a new array where each element satifies given predicate.
 * `arr.sameElements(other)`.
 Check if this and given array have the same elements in the same order.
+* `arr.startsWith(that)`.
+Check if this array starts with the same elements as the given array.
+* `arr.startsWith(that, offset)`.
+Check if this array starts with the same elements as the given array, starting at given offset.
+* `arr.endsWith(that)`.
+Check if this array ends with the same elements as the given array.

 **Companion methods.**